Shore (album): Writing and recording

-Toward the end of February 2020, Pecknold had the majority of Shore conceptualized and artist contributions recorded, but he failed to write any lyrics he felt comfortable with.
+Toward the end of February 2020, Pecknold had the majority of Shore conceptualized and the contributions from other artists recorded, but he had yet to write any lyrics he felt comfortable with.
 He became overwhelmed with worry and anxiety about finishing the album.
 He would write sets of lyrics only to discard them, struggling to find the perspective he believed would match the music.
 Many of the songs were musically complete, but others were unfinished or uncertain.
 Recording at Vox was prematurely cut short due to the COVID-19 pandemic.
 Pecknold flew back to New York City in anticipation of a lockdown, leaving all of his guitars at Vox.
 He also returned to New York because Artola, who lives in New York, would be unable to travel with him to any studios during a lockdown.
 For three months, Pecknold quarantined in his Greenwich Village apartment due to Governor Andrew Cuomo's stay-at-home order.
 He also participated in the George Floyd protests in New York City.
 In June 2020, he began taking day-long drives in his Toyota 4Runner from his apartment in New York up to Lake Minnewaska and into the Catskill Mountains.
 It was during these drives that he found himself finally writing lyrics he felt comfortable with, reciting them into his phone and jotting them down in parking lots.
 He ultimately wrote the lyrics to fifteen songs within three to four weeks.
 Pecknold credits the COVID-19 pandemic and its surrounding circumstances with causing his anxiety around the album to disappear, allowing him to finish the album and giving him "a different perspective on how important or not this music was in the grand scheme of things."

 Between July 2020 and August 2020, Pecknold and Artola recorded at The Diamond Mine, a recording studio Long Island City, Queens.
 It was there that Pecknold met Homer Steinweiss and Paul Spring of the band Holy Hive.
 Steinweiss contributed drums to four songs on the album and Spring acted as an additional mix engineer.
 Pecknold and Artola also recorded vocals and overdubs at Electric Lady Studios in Greenwich Village in August 2020.
 The album was produced entirely by Pecknold and mixed by Artola.
 Shore was made without the other members of Fleet Foxes: Skyler Skjelset, Casey Wescott, Christian Wargo, and Morgan Henderson.
 Pecknold expected to record with the band but did not due to the pandemic lockdown as well as his desire to finish the album and quickly release it.
 "Going-to-the-Sun Road" features an outro verse in Portuguese written and sung by Brazilian singer Tim Bernardes of the band O Terno, making it the first original Fleet Foxes song to not be written solely by Pecknold.